 The New York Times Best-Illustrated Books of the Year

-Jill Santopolo, the Associate Publisher of Philomel Books, joined Penguin Random House in 2009 before attaining her current position in 2018.
-She holds a BA in English Literature from Columbia University and an MFA in Writing for Children from the Vermont College of Fine Arts.
-Jill is best known for editing books that empower young readers, including the New York Times bestsellers She Persisted by Chelsea Clinton, illustrated by Alexandra Boiger, Girling Up: How To Be Strong, Smart and Spectacular by neuroscientist and star of The Big Bang Theory Mayim Bialik, Turning Pages: My Life Story by Sonia Sotomayor, illustrated by Lulu Delacre, and Calling All Minds: How to Think and Create Like An Inventor by Temple Grandin.
-She also edited the National Book Award-nominee A Tangle of Knots by Lisa Graff, the Amelia Bloomer winner The Secret Sky by Atia Abawi, the USA Today bestseller Peanut Butter & Cupcake! by Terry Border, and Superheroes Are Everywhere, a picture book by Kamala Harris, illustrated by Mechal Renee Roe, and many other picture books, novels, and works of non-fiction.
+Jill Santopolo is the associate publisher of Philomel Books.
+After seven years at HarperCollins, she joined Penguin Random House in 2009 and became associate publisher in 2018.
+She holds a BA in English literature from Columbia University and an MFA in writing for children from the Vermont College of Fine Arts.
+Jill is best known for editing books that empower young readers, including the #1 New York Times bestsellers She Persisted by Chelsea Clinton and Alexandra Boiger, Just Ask by Sonia Sotomayor and Rafael López, Girling Up by Mayim Bialik, and Superheroes Are Everywhere by Kamala Harris and Mechal Renee Roe.
+She also edited the National Book Award nominee A Tangle of Knots by Lisa Graff, the Amelia Bloomer winner The Secret Sky by Atia Abawi, the USA Today bestseller Peanut Butter & Cupcake! by Terry Border, and the LA Times bestseller Carnival Magic by Amy Ephron, as well as award-winning and bestselling books by Temple Grandin, Andrea Robertson, Jane Yolen, Ed Young, and many others.
 Jill loves publishing books that challenge readers to think more deeply about the world around them.
 When she’s not editing, Jill is a New York Times bestselling novelist herself.
-You can follow her on Twitter at @jillsantopolo.
+You can follow her on Twitter and Instagram @jillsantopolo.

-Talia Benamy, Associate Editor at Philomel Books, joined Penguin Random House as an Editorial Assistant in 2013.
+Talia Benamy, editor at Philomel Books, joined Penguin Random House in 2013.
 She graduated with a BA in English from Cornell University.
-Talia is the editor of Speak of Me As I Am by Sonia Belasco, a “stirring account of the trials of adolescence,” and of several upcoming picture books, including The Cat Who Lived with Anne Frank (written by David Lee Miller and Steven Jay Rubin, illustrated by Elizabeth Baddeley) and Bear Needs Help (written and illustrated by Sarah S. Brannen).
-She is constantly on the lookout for books that have global significance and will help readers understand the world around them, as well as books that embrace feminism, celebrate wordplay, and focus on Judaism, politics, or space.
+Talia edits everything from picture books through YA, fiction and nonfiction.
+Her list includes books like the She Persisted chapter book series, You Can Be ABCs by Robert Samuel White II, Robert Samuel White III, and Robert Paul Jr., Cramm This Book by Olivia Seltzer, My Love for You Is Always by Gillian Sze and Michelle Lee, Dream Big by Abigail “Astronaut Abby” Harrison, Please Don’t Read This Book by Deanna Kizis and Sam Boughton, Folktales for Fearless Girls by Myriam Sayalero and Dani Torrent, The Heart of a Whale by Anna Pignataro.
+She is constantly on the lookout for books that will help readers understand the world around them and their place in it, as well as books that embrace feminism, celebrate wordplay, and focus on Judaism, politics, or space.
 When she’s not editing books, Talia can be found engaging in political activism, winning bar trivia nights, eating all the pizza, and planning her next trip.
-Follow her on Twitter at @taliabenamy.
+Follow her on Twitter @taliabenamy.